ClaudioZandonella/trackdown/tests/testthat/_snaps/utils_rich_text.md

 ---

     [[1]]
     [1] "#----Trackdown Instructions----#\nThis is not a common Document.
 The Document includes properly formatted Markdown syntax and R code.
 Please be aware and responsible in making corrections as you could break the code.
-Limit changes to narrative text and avoid modifying R code.\nOnce the review is over accept all changes: Tools -> Review suggested edits -> Accept all.\nYou must not modify or remove these lines, we will do it for you ;)\nFILE-NAME: example-rich-text.Rmd\nHIDE-CODE: FALSE\n#----End Instructions----#\n"
+Limit changes to narrative text and avoid modifying R code.\nPlease do not remove placeholders of type \"[[chunk-<name>]]\" or \"[[document-header]]\"\nOnce the review is over accept all changes: Tools -> Review suggested edits -> Accept all.\nYou must not modify or remove these lines, we will do it for you ;)\nFILE-NAME: rmd-main.Rmd\nHIDE-CODE: TRUE\n#----End Instructions----#\n"

     [[2]]
     [1] "[[document-header]]\n"